 Today’s Macs are much more powerful than their ancestors, and that means even free apps are capable of doing some amazing things with video.
 It’s surprising how much you can do without spending any money: in some cases the only difference between free apps and their extremely expensive siblings is a handful of features only pro editors will need.
 That’s a smart business strategy; the tinkerers of today could be the pros of tomorrow.

-There’s one video editor we’re disappointed not to include: VideoLAN Movie Creator (VLMC).
-It's based on the VLC video editor – one of our must-have apps – but it’s still in alpha, which means it’s not reliable enough or finished enough for prime time just yet.
+There’s one editor we’re disappointed not to include: VideoLAN Movie Creator (VLMC).
+It's based on the VLC editor – one of our must-have apps – but it’s still in alpha, which means it’s not reliable enough or finished enough for prime time just yet.

 - Check out the best video editors for Windows: free and paid